rumi-lang/docs/README.md

 * functions and methods
 * variables and constants
-* types including primitives, structs and interfaces
+* types including primitives, enums, structs and interfaces
 * compiler directives

 All concepts have an identifier (or `id`), as well as types.
 To define any new concept, we should: